🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Motivation for GIN: Improving Discriminative Power

-"GIN has the maximum discriminative power theoretically achievable by GNNs.
-That is, graphs that GIN cannot distinguish cannot be distinguished by the WL test either"
+"GIN has the maximum discriminative power theoretically achievable by a GNN.
+In other words, graphs that GIN cannot distinguish cannot be distinguished by the WL test either."

-WL test is a heuristic algorithm for determining graph isomorphism.
-It can efficiently determine graph isomorphism in many cases.
+The WL test is a heuristic algorithm for testing graph isomorphism.
+In many cases, it can determine graph isomorphism efficiently.

-3. Hash the labels to create new labels
+3. Hash the labels to obtain new labels

 4. Repeat until convergence